Discover Engineering

 Congratulations on your offer

-Engineering at Edge Hill is your chance to explore a whole host of areas and become a specialist in electronic engineering, robotics, intelligent automation or computer engineering.
-Our teaching and student learning is informed by our cutting-edge, internationally recognised research and industry links.
+We’re pleased to offer you a place on one of our Engineering courses.
+Engineering at Edge Hill is your chance to explore a whole host of areas and become a specialist in a number of areas, like electrical and electronic engineering, robotics, mechanical engineering or computer engineering.
+Our teaching and student learning are informed by our cutting-edge, internationally recognised research and industry links, so you can be sure that you’re learning about the most recent developments in the field.

 Artificial intelligence and robots

-Edge Hill University’s Dr Ardhendu Behera, from the Computer Science Department, is leading a project to build pioneering robots to help monitor and care for older people, patients and autistic children.
+Edge Hill University’s Dr Ardhendu Behera, is leading a project to build pioneering robots to help monitor and care for older people, patients and autistic children.

-A team of students have spent the summer teaching Robbie, a toddler sized robot, to recognise 90 common objects as well as human actions and emotions.
+A team of students have worked together to teach Robbie, a toddler-sized robot, to recognise 90 common objects as well as human actions and emotions.

 Engineer your future